MakenzieRoberts/S3_Data-Structures_Sprint1/README.md

 This project uses Node, Express, and PostgreSQL (with pgAdmin) to create a web form that allows 'secret agents' to enter messages into a database, and retrieve messages using either a stack or queue.

+Please note that when a new record is added to a certain data structure, it cannot be retrieved using a different one, as they represent different levels of urgency.
+The stack data structure (1) is used for urgent messages, and the queue data structure (2) is used for non-critical messages.

 ---

 **The messages database will be empty when you first run the app.
-You will need to add records to the messages table in order to test the app.
-This way, you can test the stack and queue functions with your own data.**
+You will need to add records to the messages table in order to test the app - This way, you can test the stack and queue functions with your own data.
+If there is no data to retrieve for a specified data structure, an error message will be returned to the user.**

 ---